Remember this part of the consultation is not all about referring to services it is about working with the patient to identify relevant goals:

 The practitioners role is to support the patient to reflect on the issues discussed

-The decisional balance tool can help to distil the issues surrounding change and taking it home may generate more clarity.
+Discussing the good and less good aspects of a behaviour or circumstance can help to distil the issues surrounding change and taking it home may generate more clarity.